 To streamline this process, the Office of the Provost granted automatic one-year extensions to the tenure clock for all tenure-track faculty members based on " exceptional professional circumstances."
 This extension excludes those faculty members who have already submitted their applications for promotion and tenure.

-Terms and Conditions of the Tenure Clock Extension
+Terms and Conditions of the Tenure-Clock Extension

 The extension of the tenure clock for professional circumstances can normally be used only once, although in the current climate a faculty member may be granted two extensions of the tenure clock for professional circumstances when one is specific to the COVID-19 pandemic.

 The maximum tenure-track period extension for any combination of personal and/or professional circumstances is three (3) years, and this will continue to be enforced.
-If a faculty member has already extended their tenure clock twice, the faculty member would still be eligible for the COVID-19 automatic tenure-clock extension.
+If a faculty member has already extended their tenure clock twice, the faculty member would still be eligible for any automatic tenure-clock extension.
 However, faculty members who have already extended their tenure clock three times are not eligible.
 Furthermore, under no circumstances may the critical year be extended beyond the ninth full-time year in a tenure-track status.

 An extension of the tenure-track period in no way limits the right of the University to terminate a tenure-track appointment prior to a faculty member’s critical year, should circumstances warrant such action.